facebook/zstd/zstd_compression_format.md

 ##### Bitstreams sizes

-As seen in a previous paragraph, there are 2 flavors of huffman-compressed literals : single stream, and 4-streams.
+As seen in a previous paragraph, there are 2 flavors of Huffman-compressed literals : single stream, and 4-streams.

 4-streams is useful for CPU with multiple execution units and OoO operations.